Protecting Our People

 A “Zero Harm” Atmosphere

 As Vice President of Environmental Health and Safety, Kidd’s job is to build a high-performance team of employees who work together and share a common goal of continuous improvement within NRE’s environmental health and safety department.

 “We strive to create a ‘zero harm atmosphere,’ where everyone is focused on owning their own 20 square feet,” said Kidd.
 “An injury-free workforce is not just wishful thinking here at NRE, but an actual, obtainable goal that we take very seriously and work hard each day to achieve.”

-Every week, Kidd and other executives kick off training sessions led by the safety department.
+Every week, Kidd and other executives kick off training sessions that are led by the safety department.
 This allows the top leaders at NRE to share valuable information about who the company is, what is expected, and the key role employees play in NRE’s overall success.

 “Having a well-trained workforce continues to be instrumental to NRE’s success and will continue to play a vital role in our future.
-It has been a breath of fresh air to work for an organization that truly understands the return on their investment – training employees and spending the extra time and resources during the new hire and onboarding process,” Kidd said.
+It has been a breath of fresh air to work for an organization that truly understands the return on their investment – training employees and spending the extra time and resources during the new hire and on-boarding process,” Kidd said.